cockroachdb/docs/v20.1/remove-nodes.md

 ### Step 3.
 Restart the recommissioned nodes

+Restart the node using one of the following methods:

+- Use your process manager or orchestration tool to restart the nodes.
-SSH to each machine with a recommissioned node and run the same `cockroach start` command that you used to initially start the node, for example:
+- SSH to each machine with a recommissioned node and run the same [`cockroach start`](cockroach-start.html) command that you initially used to start each node:

 <div class="filter-content" markdown="1" data-scope="secure">
 {% include copy-clipboard.html %}